Tommy-Beauchamp/Tommy-Beauchamp.github.io/index.md

 ## Experimental Physics Curve Fitting

-The following is a curve fitting code I wrote for an experiment I conducted to measure the lifetime of muons as they descend to the surface from our upper atmosphere.
-This code utilizes scipy to fit a model to a scatter plot and everything is plotted on a single graph using matplotlib.
-I have annotated this code with comments and have also included attached the text document with the raw data I used for the fit.
-Physics may find the template of this fitting code useful for other experiments they wish to conduct as the process is very much the same: load your raw data, sort the respective values into lists and then fit a scatter plot of that data to a desired model.
-As always, feel to use and modify this code as you see "fit".
+The following is a curve fitting code I wrote for an experiment I conducted to measure the lifetime of muons as they descend to the surface from Earth's upper atmosphere.
+This code utilizes scipy to fit a model to a scatter plot, and then everything is plotted on a single graph using matplotlib.
+I have annotated this code with comments, and have also attached the text document (see below) with the raw data I used for the fit.
+Note that you will want to place this file where your preferred IDE can access it.
+Physics students may find the template of this fitting code useful for other experiments they wish to conduct, as the process is very much the same.
+Load your raw data, sort the respective values into lists, and then fit a scatter plot of that data to a desired model.
+As always, feel free to use and modify this code as you see "fit".

 ```markdown
 import numpy as np